aws-samples/serverless-patterns/ecs-windows-cdk-dotnet/README.md

 # Running Web API on ECS Fargate with custom domain backed with ALB, fronted by Route53, and secured with ACM Certificate

-This CDK application demonstrates how to deploy a ASP.NET Framework application on Windows based ECS Cluster.
+This AWS CDK application demonstrates how to deploy a application on Windows based Amazon Elastic Container Service (Amazon ECS) Cluster.

-This pattern uses .NET as a programming language to create the entire CDK stack.
+This pattern uses .NET as a programming language to create the entire AWS CDK stack.
+For demonstration purpose, Windows sample image is used (mcr.microsoft.com/windows/servercore/iis), however same steps can be performed if Windows Docker image need to be deployed from Amazon Elastic Container Registry (Amazon ECR) repository.

 ## Architecture
 ![architecture diagram](images/architecture.png)